Matt Prater: 2003

-Prater showed significant improvement as a sophomore year in 2003, leading the nation in punting and setting school and MAC records with 47.9 yards per punt.
+Prater showed significant improvement as a sophomore in 2003, leading the nation in punting and setting school and Mid American Conference (MAC) records with 47.9 yards per punt.
 He is known as the perfectionist of the Rugby punt, which is now well known through the NCAA and is used by several teams.
 As a kicker, he converted 10-of-13 field goal attempts and was a perfect 4-for-4 on attempts of 40 yards or longer.
 Prater had a career day against Virginia Tech on August 31.
 He punted six times and had a 55.7-yard average, including punts of 71 and 67 yards.
 He also went 4-for-4 on extra points and had three touchbacks on kickoffs.
 Overall, he finished the 2003 season with 23-of-24 extra points converted and 10-of-13 field goals converted.
 In addition, he had 58 punts for 2,781 net yards for a 47.9 average.

 2004

 In 2004, Prater continued to provide kicking duties for the Golden Knights.
-Aaron Horne took over most of the punting duties. appeared in nine games before missing the rest of the season with a leg injury.
+Aaron Horne took over most of the punting duties.
+He appeared in nine games before missing the rest of the season with a leg injury.
 At one point during the season, he made 11 consecutive field goals – the second-longest streak in school history.
 The streak was snapped against Buffalo on October 4.
 Overall, he finished the 2004 season with 12-of-14 extra points converted and 9-of-14 field goals converted.